 Creationist: No, of course I would not deny that.
 What you are failing to explain, however, is the general causal principle of what mechanism produces a statistically significant change in trait distribution.
 It is always suspicious when particular “examples” of “statistical significance” are taken to “demonstrate” some general claim.
 Correlation is not causation.
 And particular events do not necessarily hang together according to a general principle.
 So, your (actually very few) examples do not by themselves demonstrate any general principle.

 Also, it seems to me that a principle does not have to be “broad” or vague in order to be correct.
 If anything, my suspicion is that you are casting the “principle” so broadly that it can be made to appear to fit any example.
-And the problem in this example is that you fixate on the “statistical change” of one trait to the exclusion of all others that make up the species.
+Just like Christians seeing the hand of God at work in everything, you see the hand of natural selection at work in everything.
+And the problem in this particular example is that you fixate on the “statistical change” of one trait to the exclusion of all others that make up the species.
 Light-colored is clearly “fit” in one time slice and clearly “not fit” in another.
 Yet the species doesn’t actually change!
 You say that “the environment” is what makes one trait “fit” in one time slice and “not fit” in another.
 But that doesn’t strike me as a principle or mechanism that actually causes anything.
 That strikes me as just a way of categorizing that we humans impose on events after the fact.
+It’s just an interpretational scheme, not an actual mechanism.
 It’s not like natural selection makes anything statistically significant happen, given your latest slate of definitions.
-It’s like you “see” some “process” after the fact and then “recognize” some “role” to the environment, when in the grand scheme of things no demonstrable change in the species has taken place; the environment didn’t have any statistically significant impingement upon the species.
+It’s like you “see” some “process” after the fact and then “recognize” some “role” in the environment, when in the grand scheme of things no demonstrable change in the species has taken place; the environment didn’t have any statistically significant impingement upon the species.

 Such debates can go on and on, and they often do.
 The evolutionist sees in a few particular examples some grand explanatory principle, while the creationist sees no grand principle and no mechanism that can bear the weight put upon it.
 But the real fly in the ointment is the embedded circularity in the evolutionist’s perspectives.
 It is not easy to catch, which is why the evolutionary perspective is appealing to many.